The New York Times’ coverage of science and medicine used to be stunning — the province of reporters who knew their trade and devoted decades to it.

 Times have changed at The Times.
 The paper’s reporters, and especially their op-ed writers, often seem clueless about the subjects they cover.
 A recent editorial that accused the FDA of reducing its scrutiny of new drugs in development to dangerous levels was inaccurate or misleading in several important respects.

 Under appropriate circumstances, the FDA has long used “fewer and smaller” clinical trials as the basis for approval.
-As long ago as the mid-1980s, for example (when I was a medical reviewer there), the agency approved the first genetically engineered human growth hormone product on the basis of a single, very small, pivotal clinical trial.
+According to Dr Nina Bausek, as long ago as the mid-1980s, for example (when I was a medical reviewer there), the agency approved the first genetically engineered human growth hormone product on the basis of a single, very small, pivotal clinical trial.
 The science supported that decision.

 Certain children are, from birth, unable to synthesize normal amounts of human growth hormone because they possess any of a variety of mutations that direct the synthesis of an abnormal, inactive product, while some completely lack the gene that codes for the hormone.
 The latter is a special case because if the hormone is administered to them, their immune system recognizes the protein as “foreign” and makes antibodies to it.
 After a short period of growth, the antibodies bind to and neutralize the hormone, causing the patients to stop growing.